eemmeelliiee/fitness-tracker/README.md

-A simple fitness tracking program to manage workouts and associated exercises.
+A simple fitness tracking program in Java to manage workouts and associated exercises in the terminal.
+Using the Java File class for data management.